-Acneic skin disorders occur as the result of excessive sebum or oil production that mix with keratonized dead skin cells inside the hair follicle.
-This creates a micro plug or comedone.
-There are a variety of lesions that appear as blackheads, pimples, pustutles, papules, cysts, and nodules.
-They can appear on the face, chest, and back.
-There is a classification for lesions that helps us discern the severity of acneic skin conditions presented by Dr. Kligman.
-He gives us the grades of acne 1- 4.
+Acneic skin disorders occur as the result of excessive sebum or oil production that have mixed with keratinized dead skin cells inside the hair follicle.
+This can create a micro-plug, also known as a comedone.
+There are a variety of lesions that can appear as blackheads, pimples, pustules, papules, cysts, and nodules on the face, chest, and back.